… by Ian Greenhalgh

 The crane boom pierced the roof of the mosque housing Islam’s holiest site, the Kaaba, bringing down slabs of reinforced concrete and leaving bodies of worshippers lying amid pools of blood on the mosque floors.

-Posted by Ian Greenhalgh on May 1, 2016, With 6429 Reads Filed under Middle East, World.
+Posted by Ian Greenhalgh on May 1, 2016, With 6530 Reads Filed under Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.